Form a Special Bond with Partner IVF

 It is important that if you are considering undergoing this type of treatment, you take the time to decide which partner will contribute the egg and which partner will carry the pregnancy.
 Carefully considering the pros and cons of each role and talking openly with each other about your expectations for the pregnancy is recommended.

-Rainbow Fertility is Australia’s first dedicated LGBTI+ fertility and IVF service provider in Australia.
-We offer dedicated advice on family options for the LGBTI+ community and have modern centres, state-of-the-art laboratories, highly qualified and experienced doctors, and compassionate and caring staff.
+Rainbow Fertility is Australia’s first dedicated LGBTQ+ fertility and IVF service provider in Australia.
+We offer dedicated advice on family options for the LGBTQ+ community and have modern centres, state-of-the-art laboratories, highly qualified and experienced doctors, and compassionate and caring staff.

 For more information or to book an appointment contact our friendly team.
 Phone: 1300 222 623 or email: info@rainbowfertility.com.au